Holly Mckay

 X

 Lightyear has created an investment platform that caters to self-directed investors who prefer to select their own stocks.
-Their ISA comes with no holding fees, while keeping trading costs low across UK, US, and European markets.
+Their ISA comes with no execution or custody fees from Lightyear.
+Stamp duty and fund manager fees may apply, and there’s also no FX fees when using local currency.

 The platform focuses on making investment research accessible.
 When users log in, they find detailed company-specific information where financial data and earnings reports are presented in clear, visual formats.
 The charts and figures help investors understand performance trends, while some companies feature direct access to earnings call recordings.
 This is supplemented by analyst ratings and price targets, giving investors multiple perspectives on potential investments.